The Most Neglected Lawnmower Parts and How to Service Them

 3. Clean Out the Undercarriage

 Before reinstalling the blade, clean out the undercarriage and chute, removing grass and other debris.
 Set the lawn hose nozzle to a narrow stream to remove debris.
 Use a paint scraper to eliminate hardened fragments.
+Check for rust while you are at it and nip it in the bud before it causes real damage.

 4. Drain and Replace the Oil